Terms and Conditions

 9. Pets

-- Pets are allowed only in the designated rooms.
+• Pets are allowed only in the designated rooms.
+Maximum two (2) dogs per room.
 Dogs only - no cats, birds, reptiles, or other animals

-- Dogs may not be left alone in the guest room at anytime and must be leashed at all times when outside the guest room.
+• Dogs may not be left alone in the guest room at any time.
+Dogs must be leashed at all times outside the guest room, including in interior common areas and on exterior grounds.

-- The guest authorize the property to charge credit card on file for damages, additional cleaning or revenue loss caused by the dog(s).
+• Guest authorizes the Inn to charge the credit card on file for any damages, additional cleaning, or documented lost revenue caused by the dog(s), with itemized notice provided within 72 hours of identification.

 10. Health and Safety